 The certificate of participation is a certificate to support the visibility of the participation in European Solidarity Corps activities.
-At the end of their solidarity activity, participants are entitled to receive a certificate of participation, issued (in the European Solidarity Corps portal) compulsorily by a participating organisation providing the activity.
+At the end of their solidarity activity, participants are entitled to receive a certificate of participation, issued (in the European Solidarity Corps portal) compulsorily by a participating organisation provided that the activity is finalised and that participants have submitted their participant report.